Bradley Fink: Loan to Grasshopper Club Zürich

 On 20 July 2023, he joined Swiss Super League rivals Grasshopper Club Zürich for a season long loan.
 He made his debut in the first game of the season on 22 July 2023, coming on in the final minutes in the 1–3 home defeat to Servette FC.
 On 12 August 2023, he received his first starting lineup nomination and scored his first goal for Grasshoppers just seven minutes into the game.
 In their Swiss Cup opening round match against SV Schaffhausen of the 2.
 Liga Interregional, the 5th tier of Swiss football, he scored a brace in the 4–0 away victory.

 He returned to Basel following the conclusion of the season, having scored four goals in total for Grasshoppers, two each in the league and in the cup.

 Wycombe Wanderers

 On 27 June 2025, Bradley Fink signed for EFL League One side Wycombe Wanderers for an undisclosed fee.

+Dundee (loan)

+On 22 August 2026, Fink joined Scottish Premiership club Dundee on a season-long loan.
+He made his debut the same day, coming off the bench in an away victory in the Dundee derby.
+Fink scored his first goal for Dundee on 6 September away to Heart of Midlothian, and netted again in the next game 2 weeks later at home to Motherwell.